astralfrontier/creative-universe/content/blog/principles-of-arise-gmcs.md

 - Pelting Rocks (3-4): Dash +0, Ranged Attack +5, Range 4.
 Sharp Rocks: Roll d6: on 1-2, the target is BLEEDING.
 - Battle Frenzy (5): I gain HASTE heal 1 HP
 - Summon Pack (6): add one Skrint (Basic) to the bottom of the turn tracker, otherwise as per the Grave Thrall's "Howlcall" move.

+## Skrint Encounters

+An encounter with a Skrint hivemind should include at least one upranked Skrint, who can summon more units.

+The map should include the "shiny" - an object, or a doorway to a place - that the Skrint have latched onto.
+An objective of the battle should be to deprive the hivemind of the shiny, thus bringing the Skrint to their senses.

+The GM can stipulate that Downed Skrint aren't killed, merely injured, and that they'll be treated by their comrades once the hivemind is dispelled.
+The PCs can help with this task, perhaps during a Camp scene.